allisonwang-db/pyspark-data-sources/README.md

-# pyspark-data-sources
+# PySpark Data Sources

 [![pypi](https://img.shields.io/pypi/v/pyspark-data-sources.svg?color=blue)](https://pypi.org/project/pyspark-data-sources/)

 This repository showcases custom Spark data sources built using the new [**Python Data Source API**](https://spark.apache.org/docs/4.0.0/api/python/tutorial/sql/python_data_source.html) introduced in Apache Spark 4.0.
 For an in-depth understanding of the API, please refer to the [API source code](https://github.com/apache/spark/blob/master/python/pyspark/sql/datasource.py).
-Note this repo is **demo only** and please be aware that it is not intended for production use.
+Note this repo is demo only and please be aware that it is not intended for production use.
 Contributions and feedback are welcome to help improve the examples.